Art Study in Spanish / Spanish Art Vocabulary

 - medio mixto — mixed media

-Questions to Describe The Story
+Questions to Describe the Story in Spanish

 - ¿Qué ves? — What do you see?